 The Government has drafted emergency legislation to help our personal finances during the coronavirus crisis.

-Please note that this article was last updated on 3 April 2020.
-Any information quoted was accurate on this date.
+Please note that this article was written on 26 March and updated on 2 June 2020.

 The spread of coronavirus in the UK and across the world could have a real impact on many people’s finances.